 - The taxes due on the income has been paid by the resident recipient on the income declared in such return of income.

-The due date for deposit of TDS for Non-Government deductors, is the 7th of the next month, except for the month of March.
-For March, the due date is 30th April.
+The TDS Payment due date for Non-Government deductors, is the 7th of the next month, except for the month of March, where the due date is 30th April

 Use Vakilsearch`s Income Tax calculator to decide your taxable profits and document your Individual Tax Return (ITR) with ease.